FORMING A TEAM

 All eligibility protests must be made prior to the beginning of a contest.
 Once the game begins the results stand.
 All other protests will be handled by the IM Coordinator and the Sports Managers.

-Intramural Sports are open to all students, faculty & staff that holds a current Pitt ID card.
+Intramural Sports are open to all students, faculty & staff that hold a valid Pitt ID.